mikenakis/Bathyscaphe/README.md

 Note that the exception thrown will **_not_** be `AssertionError`, because `objectMustBeImmutableAssertion()` never returns `false`; It either returns `true`, or it throws `ObjectMustBeImmutableException`.
 The benefit of using the `assert` keyword is that the method will not be invoked unless assertions are enabled, which is how Bathyscaphe can boast zero performance overhead on production.

-### Adding pre-assessments to your classes
+### Adding pre-assessments

 Another thing you are likely to do with Bathyscaphe is this:

 	Bathyscaphe.addImmutablePreassessment( EffectivelyImmutableClass.class );

 In this example, we have a class which is _effectively immutable_, meaning that it behaves immutably, but strictly speaking it is mutable under the hood, either because it is making use of lazy initialization, or simply because it contains an array.
 (Arrays in Java are by nature mutable.)
 One famous class that works exactly like that is `java.lang.String`.
-So, since we know that the class behaves immutably, we are instructing Bathyscaphe to treat the class as immutable, even though Bathyscaphe would have classified the class as mutable if it was to assess it.
+So, since we know that the class behaves immutably, we are instructing Bathyscaphe to consider the class as immutable, even though Bathyscaphe would have classified the class as mutable if it was to assess it.
+This is called a "pre-assessment" or an "assessment override".

 The `addImmutablePreassessment()` method should be used only on classes that we cannot modify, such as classes found in third-party libraries.
 For classes that we can modify, we should use one or more of the annotations found in the `bathyscaphe-claims` module.